joshnatis/teapot/README.md

 ## Compatability notes
 **teapot** has been tested on multiple computers and shells, and linted with [shellcheck](https://www.shellcheck.net/).
-Noteably, it works in the Bourne shell (`sh`) on MacOS and Manjaro Linux, though it certainly should not.
-When in doubt, use `bash`.
+It was confirmed to work on MacOS, Manjaro Linux, and noteably Arch Linux.
+It should work in most shells, but when in doubt, use `bash`.
 If you find any bugs or have any issues, please reach out to me at:

 `josh at josh8 dot com`

 ## Dependencies (and lack thereof)
 It was my goal to have **teapot** be free of any dependencies.
 If you needed ten external libraries installed just to use my program, you'd might as well go ahead and download a full fledged application (maybe even with an ooey gooey GUI... fooey).
-I succeeded in the MacOS version, but on Linux I had to lean on `ffmpeg` for a tiny bit of help.

 On MacOS, **teapot** uses the `afplay`and `afinfo` commands to deal with audio -- these are native to the OS and come installed by default.
-On Ganoo Linocks (read: any Linux distribution), **teapot** uses `mpg123` and `ffmpeg` for the same purposes.
-I'm unsure as to whether `mpg123` comes packaged on all/most distros, and unfortunately I don't think there's a way to bypass using `ffmpeg` without significantly rewriting the program's code.
-But, to be fair, if you're a Linux user you probably have `ffmpeg` installed already.
+On Ganoo Linocks (read: any Linux distribution), **teapot** uses `ffmpeg` for the same purposes.
+This is far from ideal, but, to be fair, if you're a Linux user you probably have `ffmpeg` installed already.
+The script can also work with `mpg123` (in fact there is a commented line containing the `mpg123` command that can replace `ffmpeg`), or any utility that can play audio (I would have used `aplay` but it only works for raw audio files).